DigitalEmbed/jOS/Ports/Readme.md

 #### Timebase

 Every 10 ms will interrupt the system for the management of tasks.
-This time is fully configurable by changing the ui8TickMS variable. **you must remember that the variable __ui8TickMS must be modified with the value of the interrupt time, in milliseconds**.
+This time is fully configurable by changing the ui8TickMS variable.
+When changing the time base, **you must remember that the variable __ui8TickMS must be modified with the value of the interrupt time, in milliseconds**.

 ### Arduino Framework Users